openedx/xblock-lti-consumer/docs/decisions/0003-lti-1p3-score-linking.rst

 1. Link just the latest grade submitted by the tool.
 2. Average all items and submit average to block.

-If a tool doesn't send any grades back or doesn't link any `resourceLinkId`'s to a LineItem, the block will stay ungraded.
+If a tool doesn't send any grades back or doesn't link any *resourceLinkId's* to a LineItem, the block will stay ungraded.

 Consequences
 ============

 1. This will make the platform LTI compliant and allow simpler grading workflows (if supported by tools).
 2. When using the programmatic approach, tools might not send a grade back, leaving students ungraded.
 3. Also when usint the programmatic approach, tools might send/link more than one grade for a given problem, and the criteria we're using to handle that is purely technical.